Xyvir/iex.run/.github/readme.md

 ## Setting up your own iex.run instance is easy!

-1. Optional: Purchase a short, pithy, vanity domain name like 'iex.run'.
+1. Optional, but Recommended: Purchase a short, pithy, vanity domain name like 'iex.run'.
 Get a .run ending if you wanna be cool like me.
-(3 letter names are about as short as you can go w/o paying ridiculous pricing.)
+(3 letter names are about as short as you can go w/o paying ridiculous pricing, foo.bar.)
 2. Fork this repository and name it accordingly:
  - If you purchased a vanity domain, name the forked repo the same as the apex vanity name.
  - If you didn't purchase a domain, name the forked repo <your-github-username>.github.io